 A malfunctioning pump may have trapped air inside.
 Your pump has a nut that you can turn to release the excess air.
 Turn it until the air is released and the fluid starts to come out.
 Turn the nut back to its original position and then turn the pump back on to check if it will work.

-Your Radiator is Warm only on the Top
+Your Radiator is Warm But only at the Top

 When you feel that your radiator is warm only on its top portion, it may have some sludge buildup inside.
 This uneven warming of your radiator is an indication that your radiator system needs to flushed clean with water.
 You can take your radiator off the wall and flush it with water.
 It is highly recommended to do this outdoors.